 Door-to-door water treatment sales | ||||||||||||||||||||

-Fluoride in Durham | ||||||||||||||||||||
+Fluoride in the Region | ||||||||||||||||||||

 Water in Oshawa, Whitby and Ajax contains fluoride.
-The current maximum concentration of fluoride in drinking water is set at 1.5 milligrams per liter.
-We continuously monitor fluoride at the plant.
-The Ministry of the Environment and Climate Change enforces this policy.
+The current maximum concentration of fluoride in drinking water is set at 1.5 milligrams per litre.
+The Region continuously monitors fluoride at the water plants.
+The Ontario Ministry of the Environment, Conservation and Parks enforces this policy.
 You can find more information on fluoride from the Region's Health Department. | ||||||||||||||||||||

 Water hardness | ||||||||||||||||||||